Chocolate Guide

 When you break a piece off a bar or bite into a filled chocolate, what sound does it make?

-A chocolate ganache (the center of a chocolate truffle or filled chocolate, made of pure chocolate gently melted with cream and/or butter and possibly flavorful ingredients) should be smooth, unctuous and creamy.
+A chocolate ganache (the center of a chocolate truffle or filled chocolate, made of pure chocolate gently melted with cream and/or butter and possibly flavorful ingredients) should be smooth, unctuous and creamy, or it can be chewy or crunchy depending on other ingredients like caramel, nuts, fruits, etc.

 When you slice into Chocolate Charcuterie or bite into a truffle is it smooth and silky?
 Studded with nuts and other textures?